bugflux/museic/README.md

 Given the X, Y dimensions of the desired grid, and at least X * Y images, the algorithm proceeds as follows:

 1. Pick an unused (X, Y) coordinate randomly, to start to try and place an image.
-2. The algorithm picks one direction (up, down, left, right), with equal probability, and checks if the image can grow one square in that direction.
-If it can, this step is repeated, if not proceed.
+2. Pick one direction (up, down, left, right), with equal probability, and check if the image can grow one square in that direction.
+If it can, repeat, otherwise proceed.
-3. One of the provided images is removed from the list and placed on the computed space.
+3. Remove one of the images from the list and render on the determined space.
 4. Repeat from step 2 until no more coordinates are left blank.